 Although Two-Arm Long Cycle is what you'll find at most kettlebell sport competitions, One-Arm Long Cycle can be found commonly at AKA competitions and other events (like kettlebell marathons).
 One-Arm Long Cycle training is also a great training option for anyone who want the physical benefit of sport training but either doesn't have matching pairs of kettlebells available, is just more comfortable using one bell at a time, or wants to use a heavier weight than they're accustomed to.
 This program will tone and strengthen your whole body, with emphasis on your calves, quads, posterior chain, abs and shoulders.

 This program is only two intense one-arm long cycle training days per week.
-For best results, you should add two other workouts to your schedule for a total of 4 workouts per week.
+For best results, add 2-3 other GPP workouts to your schedule for a total of 4 workouts per week.

 Your schedule would look something like this: